joezaq/ADV-SQL-Business-Performance-Analysis/README.md

 - *By Q4 2014, this ratio had declined to **2:1**, with brand search orders (615), organic search orders (605), and direct type-in traffic rising to 532.
 This shift indicates reduced reliance on paid advertising and increased strength in organic and direct traffic channels.*

 #### 4. Next, let’s show the overall session-to-order conversion rate trends for those same channels, by quarter.
-Please also make a note of any periods where we made major improvements or optimisations.
+Please also make note of any periods where we made major improvements or optimisations.
 ```sql
 SELECT
 	YEAR(website_sessions.created_at) as yr,